-7.1.2.
-Determining CLR
+I.2 Determining CLR

-The encryptor can use the expected CLR of the connection to adjust its frequency of transmitting resync messages.
-The Quality of Service is specified by the host to the switch in the QoS parameter of the SETUP message.
-The encryptor can intercept the SETUP message and use the QoS parameter to determine the CLR, based on a user configurable mapping function.
-The CLR may also be available as an optional QoS parameter in UNI Signaling 4.0 [3] messages.
+The encryptor can use the expected CLR of the connection to adjust its frequency of transmitting resynchronization messages.
+The Quality of Service is specified by the user to the network in the QoS parameter of the SETUP message.
+The encryptor can intercept the SETUP message and use the QoS parameter to determine the acceptable CLR for the connection based on a user configurable mapping function.
+This provides a fair indication of the expected upper bound on the CLR to be encountered.

-7.1.3.
-Resynchronization Rate
+I.3 Resynchronization Rate

-The resynchronization interval can be chosen to be one tenth the cell loss rate (CLR).
+The resynchronization rate can be chosen to be ten times the cell loss rate (CLR).
 For example, a connection that loses 100 cells per second on average will have a resync rate of 1000 resyncs per second.
 Making the resync rate ten times the cell loss rate will ensure that on average only 5 percent of the traffic is lost due to loss of cryptographic synchronization.
 The resync rate for each connection can be based on the following formula: